riz1ash786/employee-tracker/README.md

 ## Usage

-Step 3 -
-Enter `node app.js` in terminal to start the application.
+Enter `npm start` in terminal to start the application.

 ## Contributing